simply-nicky/pyrost/docs/tutorials/diatom.rst

     high you'll lose useful information.
 If the values are too low in presence of high noise, you won't get accurate results.

+.. note:: Apart from pixel mapping update you may try to perform sample shifts update if you've
+    got low precision or credibilily of sample shifts measurements.
+You can do it with :func:`pyrost.SpeckleTracking.iter_update` if you assign True to `update_translations` argument.

 .. doctest::

     >>> st_obj = data.get_st()